alifazl3/snakee/README.md

 # snakee

-## this project developed with no AI
+## this project developed without AI

 this project was an exercise to code like a real developer even this read me file written by human being and obviously it may contain errors